vyos/vyos-documentation/docs/contributing/build-vyos.rst

    found on your local machine when the below command is executed - so no worries.

+.. note: We require one container per build branch, this means that the used container in ``crux`` and ``current`` can and will differ once we make the move towards Debian (10) Buster.

-Build iso inside container
+Build ISO inside container
 --------------------------

-After generating the container - or fetching it pre-build from Dockerhub you are all set to invoke yourself a fresh build of a VyOS ISO.
+After generating the container - or fetching it pre-build from DockerHub you are all set to invoke yourself a fresh build of a VyOS ISO.

 .. code-block:: sh